Teddy Hart

 Edward Ellsworth Annis (born February 2, 1980) is a Canadian-American professional wrestler, better known by his ring name Teddy Hart.
-He currently wrestles on the independent circuit.
+He currently works on the independent circuit.
 He is one-half of the RCW (Real Canadian Wrestling) Tag Team Champions with Steven Styles.
-He wrestled on a National scale for Major League Wrestling (MLW) as the leader of The Hart Foundation, where he held the MLW World Middleweight and MLW Tag Team championships.
-He has also wrestled for AAA, the short-lived Wrestling Society X, Jersey All Pro Wrestling, and Dragon Gate USA.
+He is best known for his tenure with Major League Wrestling (MLW) as the leader of The Hart Foundation, where he held the MLW World Middleweight and MLW Tag Team championships.
+He has also wrestled known as a tenures for his time AAA, the short-lived Wrestling Society X, Jersey All Pro Wrestling, and Dragon Gate USA.
 He operates a wrestling school in Edmonton.
 He is the son of Georgia Hart of the Hart wrestling family and wrestler B. J. Annis.
 He is also the nephew of former professional wrestlers Bret Hart and Owen Hart.
 Hart achieved an early degree of fame when he became the youngest wrestler to be signed to the World Wrestling Federation (now WWE).
 His subsequent release, controversial actions while wrestling on the independent circuit and various legal problems have earned him a measure of infamy.

 Outside of the ring, Annis has been a mentor to several young wrestlers and has been a trainer at wrestling schools.
 Among his trainees are Jack Evans, Pete Wilson and his younger cousin Matt Hart.
 Annis is also a cat lover and breeder of Persian cats which he has used sometimes in storylines and brought with him to matches.